ElizabethKelly5496/SpeederCapture/README.md

 These attributes are written to a .json file.

 The camera uses the libcamera library and outputs the vehicle image in .jpg form.

 Both the .json file and .jpg image are uploaded to a Google Cloud storage bucket for storage and additional processing (future add-on program).
-This is accomplished with a simple Python3 program.
+The upload is accomplished with a simple Python3 program.
+The Python3 program references a .json file which contains the credentials for accessing the GCP project.
+The credentials .json file is not saved within this respository to ensure the GPC project credentials remain secret.